remche/terraform-openstack-rke2/README.md

 You can specify rke2 version with `rke2_version` variables.
 Refer to RKE2 supported version.

-Upgrade by setting the new version and `do_upgrade = true`.
-It will upgrade the nodes one-by-one.
-Upgrade the controlplane first, then the nodes pools.
+Upgrade by setting the target version via `rke2_version` and `do_upgrade = true`.
+It will upgrade the nodes one-by-one, server nodes first.

+> :warning: In-place upgrade mechanism is not battle-tested and relies on Terraform provisioners.

 ### Addons